cecrandell/cli-storefront/README.md

 * Upon installation, a folder named "node_modules" and a file called "package-lock.json" will appear, detailing which modules have been downloaded into the root folder.

-* *README.md* - this file contains all information about this application.
+* *README* - this file contains all information about this application.

-* *images folder* - stores the media files for this README.md file.
+* *images folder* - stores the media files for this README file.

 **Step-by-Step on how to run the application**